St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 Co-Curriculars and Athletics

-- Students are encouraged to initiate new clubs with the assistance of a faculty adviser.
+- Vianney offers more than 70 clubs and activities with students able to start new clubs with the support of a faculty adviser.

 - Griffin Theatre offers three full-scale productions each year.